F2I-Consulting/fesapi/README.md

 	- MINIZIP
 		- MINIZIP_INCLUDE_DIR : where the HDF5 headers are located
 		- MINIZIP_LIBRARY_RELEASE : the MINIZIP library you want to link to
-	- ZLIB (It is most of time required since fesapi is often statically linked to minizip which is often dynamically linked to zlib.
-It is also required if fesapi is statically linked to hdf5 and if hdf5 is dynamically linked to zlib.)
+	- ZLIB
+		- ZLIB_INCLUDE_DIR : where the zlib headers (commonly zlib.h only) are located.
+If you use the HDF5 binaries downloaded from HDF Group website, then it should be the same as HDF5_C_INCLUDE_DIR.
 		- ZLIB_LIBRARY_RELEASE : the ZLIB library you want to link to.
 It must be the same as the one which is linked to HDF5 library and MINIZIP library otherwise you will get a warning from CMake.
-This warning can be ignored most of time but it can really create unpredictable bugs in some circumstances.
+If you use the HDF5 binaries downloaded from HDF Group website, use the zlib library which lies in the same directory as HDF5_C_LIBRARY_RELEASE.
 	- SZIP (it is only required when you statically link to HDF5 AND when HDF5 has been built using SZIP)
 		- SZIP_LIBRARY_RELEASE : the SZIP library you want to link to.
 This warning can be ignored most of time but it can really create unpredictable bugs in some circumstances (static linking to HDF5 with HDF5 making use of szip).
 	- UUID (ONLY FOR LINUX)